Himanshu-Ahirwar/SpringAuth/README.md

 A simple full-stack web application that includes:

 - A **Spring Boot backend** with REST APIs for user registration, login, and CRUD operations.
-- A **frontend built using HTML, CSS, and JavaScript** to interact with the backend.

 ---